mapping-commons/sssom/src/docs/spec-model.md

 Each mapping set and each mapping can have at most _one_ value for each extension slot.
 The expected behaviour upon encountering a repeated extension slot is unspecified.

-All extension values MUST be representable as literal strings.
-Complex data structures (e.g., lists or dictionaries) MUST NOT be used.
+An extension value MUST be either a string or an instance of a simple data type such as a numerical value (integer or floating point), a boolean value, or a date or datetime value.
+In particular, composite data structures (e.g. lists or dictionaries) MUST NOT be used as extension values.

+It is always possible to use arbitrarily complex values by encoding them as literal strings.
+However, how complex values would be encoded is out of scope of this specification; implementations MUST treat such values as opaque strings.

 #### Further restrictions for typed defined extensions